monomonedula/nvelope/README.md

 With `nvelope` you can define dataclasses which know how to convert themselves from/to JSON.
 All with custom checks and custom defined conversions from/to JSON for any type you want to put into your dataclass.

-This lbirary was deisgned with extensibility in mind, so it relies on interfaces (for the most part) rather than some weird inheritance stuff and other magic.
+This library was designed with extensibility in mind, so it relies on interfaces (for the most part) rather than some weird inheritance stuff and other magic.